Virginia DeMarce created a grid containing the names and relationships of all the people who came through the Ring of Fire.

 Listing of all up-timers who arrived down-time, plus children born since with at least one up-timer parent in MS Word DOC format:

-(SPOILER/SLUSH WARNING - Contains information about some characters up through the latest scheduled book.
-Please don't bother going through it for snerks, as you may find an unclaimed character whose story only you can write.)
+The Grid contains information about some characters up through the latest scheduled book.
+Please don't bother going through it for snerks, as you may find an unclaimed character whose story only you can write.

 From Mid 2012 Virginia relinquished responsibility for maintaining the grid to a new entity.
 The GridMaster is now responsible for canonizing stories and handling character claims.
 The grid program will no longer be run, so characters will no longer be moved around automatically, and marriages, births and deaths will now only occur when an author writes the story.

 Veteran status is in accordance with the US Census 2000 question 20(b).

 It does not mean that a person served on a given battlefield.
 It just indicates what period of history they served in the military (branch not specified unless developed by an author; specialization not determined unless developed by an author).

 When did this person serve on active duty in the U.S. Armed Forces?

 Mark a box for EACH period in which this person served.

 April 1995 or later

 August 1990 to March 1995 (including Persian Gulf War)